aksonov/react-native-tableview/README.md

 ## Getting started
 1. `npm install react-native-tableview --save`
 2. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-3. add `./node_modules/react-native-tableview/RCTTableView.xcodeproj`
+3. add `./node_modules/react-native-tableview/RNTableView.xcodeproj`
-4. In the XCode project navigator, select your project, select the `Build Phases` tab and in the `Link Binary With Libraries` section add **libRCTTableView.a**
+4. In the XCode project navigator, select your project, select the `Build Phases` tab and in the `Link Binary With Libraries` section add **libRNTableView.a**
 5. (optional) If you will use JSON file, add it to iOS application bundle
 6. `var TableView = require('react-native-tableview')`